 And then subscriptions to his website.

-Right, but for the serial killers, another aspect of that is always wanting to be the smartest person, wanting to outsmart people, wanting to do it in public.
+But for the serial killers, another aspect of that is always wanting to be the smartest person, wanting to outsmart people, wanting to do it in public.

-I don't disagree with that assessment in terms of his mental state and how far gone he is.
+I don't disagree with that assessment in terms of like his mental state and how far gone he is.

 But I still think there's got to be some undisclosed something.